 Because let’s be honest:

-Toxic and evil people can seriously affect your peace of mind.
+Dealing with irrational people can seriously affect your peace of mind.

 But it’s the first step to take.